fbpx

 Why?
 Because we typically lose bone density in specific areas, not globally – which is a major clue that it’s not just the system that’s the problem.
 Bone is built and reinforced when it is loaded – so if you aren’t exposing your bone-cells to movements that squish them and pull them, they won’t get beefed up.
 It’s a lot like weightlifting – when you expose your body to stressors, it adapts by becoming stronger.

 The good news is that hanging is an amazing way to improve bone density in the wrists!
 When the bone cells in your wrist get tugged on by your body weight, you create a tensile load that signals your wrist bones to increase their mass.
-It’s literally weight-bearing exercise that specifically targets one of the areas we need it the most.
+It’s literally a weight-bearing exercise that specifically targets one of the areas we need it the most.

 #3 Improve Your Grip Strength